HelpWithDIY HelpWithDIY HelpWithDIY

 This gentle white brings greige and red hints to your space, creating a soft feel without tipping too far into warm or cool tones.
 At 83 LRV, it offers strong brightness while keeping rooms feeling cozy and welcoming.

-The color shifts subtly as daylight changes, making it perfect for walls, cabinets, and trim work, especially in rooms with natural wood features and earthy materials.
+The paint color shifts subtly as daylight changes, making it perfect for walls, cabinets, and trim work, especially in rooms with natural wood features and earthy materials.

 Snowbound pairs beautifully with warm wood surfaces, light neutral shades, and country-style decor.
 In daylight, it appears clean and fresh, while evening hours bring out a warm glow.